 Directly Related: First, hernias can be directly caused by work activities.
 This can relate to either a specific or cumulative trauma.
-Hernias can be caused by a specific lifting incident that causes a tear of the muscle of the abdominal wall.
+Hernias can be caused by a specific lifting incident that causes a tear of the abdominal wall muscle.
 Hernias can also be caused by repetitive lifting over time.
-Over time, a slow tear can occur over time.
+Over time, a slow tear can occur.

-Compensable Consequence: Hernias can be work-related when they are a compensable consequence of an underlying injury.
+Compensable Consequence: Hernias can be work-related as a compensable consequence of an underlying injury.
 Examples of compensable consequences are as follows:

-- Coughing and sneezing: An underlying injury such as dust exposure which can cause a pulmonary problem which includes persistent coughing and sneezing.
+- Coughing and sneezing: An underlying injury such as dust exposure can cause a pulmonary problem, including persistent coughing and sneezing.
 This coughing and sneezing can thus cause a hernia.

-- Constipation: A person can have an underlying orthopedic injury such as a back injury which eventually requires the taking of opiod medications .
-Those opiod medications in turn cause constipation which in turn can cause a hernia.
+- Constipation: A person can have an underlying orthopedic injury, such as a back injury, which eventually requires the taking of opioid medications—those opioid medications, in turn, cause constipation, which in turn can cause a hernia.

-- Weight Gain: An person can have an underlying orthopedic injury such as a back injury which causes the person to be inactive.
+- Weight Gain: A person can have an underlying orthopedic injury, such as a back injury, which causes the person to be inactive.
 This inactivity can potentially cause sudden weight gain.
 This sudden weight gain can cause a hernia.